 - Formality – A critical setting, especially for college students and business people who write more formal letters and documents.

-When comparing Writing Assistant’s performance between Grammarly Free vs. Premium, you could clearly see that Grammarly paid plans are designed for high performance and accurate grammar checking.
+When comparing Writing Assistant’s performance between Grammarly Free vs. Premium, you can clearly see that Grammarly’s paid plans are designed for high performance and accurate grammar checking.
 In contrast, a free Grammarly plan allows you to accomplish basic grammar, spelling, and punctuation checking.